Sterile ECG Electrodes: When Hospitals Must Choose Sterile Packaging

 Sterile package receiving checklist

-- Seal edges fully bonded — no debonding, no air pockets along the perimeter seal
+• Seal edges fully bonded — no debonding, no air pockets along the perimeter seal

-- Lot number, manufacture date, and expiry date legible on every pouch and outer carton
+• Lot number, manufacture date, and expiry date legible on every pouch and outer carton

 Any pouch failing items 1, 2, or 3 should be removed from the lot and reported to the supplier under the contract's quality-assurance clause.
-Failures of items 4 or 5 indicate documentation or shelf-life issues that may justify rejecting the entire lot depending on contract language.
+Failures of items 4 or 5 indicate documentation or shelf-life issues that may justify rejecting the entire lot, depending on contract language.

 7.1 The cost side

-- Foil/poly laminate pouch material vs. PE pouch material
+• Foil/poly laminate pouch material vs. PE pouch material

-- Per-lot sterilization validation, biological-indicator testing, and EO residual testing per ISO 10993-7
+• Per-lot sterilization validation, biological-indicator testing, and EO residual testing per ISO 10993-7

-- Documentation and traceability across the additional manufacturing step
+• Documentation and traceability across the additional manufacturing step

 7.2 The benefit side

-| Benefit category | Cost avoided when prevented |
+Benefit category Cost avoided when prevented

-| SSI (surgical site infection) treatment | Direct treatment cost varies widely by market; international literature ranges from low five figures to mid five figures USD per event in OECD countries; lower in many other markets but still substantial relative to electrode cost. |
+SSI (surgical site infection) treatment Direct treatment cost varies widely by market; published ranges run into the five figures USD per event in OECD countries, and lower elsewhere but still large relative to electrode cost.

-| CLABSI (central line-associated bloodstream infection) treatment | Generally higher per-event than SSI in published data, due to longer treatment courses and frequent ICU stay extension. |
+CLABSI (central line-associated bloodstream infection) treatment Generally higher per-event than SSI in published data, due to longer treatment courses and frequent ICU-stay extension.

-| Extended length of stay | Per-day ICU and ward costs vary by market.
-Extended LOS attributable to HAI is typically several days per event. |
+Extended length of stay Per-day ICU and ward costs vary by market; HAI-attributable extended LOS is typically several days per event.

-| Litigation exposure | Malpractice and patient-safety litigation cost where applicable; highly jurisdiction-dependent. |
+Litigation exposure Malpractice and patient-safety litigation cost where applicable; highly jurisdiction-dependent.

-| Accreditation and quality KPIs | JCI, HIMSS EMRAM, national quality programs.
-Indirect but real impact on hospital revenue and reputation. |
+Accreditation and quality KPIs JCI, HIMSS EMRAM, national quality programs — indirect but real impact on hospital revenue and reputation.

-| Brand and patient-trust value | Difficult to monetize but cited by hospital quality leadership as a real factor in long-term referral patterns. |
+Brand and patient-trust value Hard to monetize but cited by hospital quality leadership as a real factor in long-term referral patterns.

 7.3 The fillable ROI formula